 Monahans Economic Development Corporation, Monahans, Texas, will receive a 1.5 million EDA CARES Act Recovery Assistance grant to provide high-speed, fiber-based internet service to areas of industrial and commercial development.
 The project, to be matched with 375,000 in local funds, is expected to retain 1,200 jobs.

 These projects are funded under the Coronavirus Aid, Relief, and Economic Security (CARES) Act (Public Law 116-136), which provided EDA with 1.5 billion for economic assistance programs to help communities prevent, prepare for, and respond to coronavirus.
 EDA CARES Act Recovery Assistance, which is being administered under the authority of the bureau’s flexible Economic Adjustment Assistance (EAA) program, provides a wide range of financial assistance to eligible communities and regions as they respond to and recover from the impacts of the coronavirus pandemic.

 About the U.S. Economic Development Administration (www.eda.gov) The U.S. Economic Development Administration’s (EDA) mission is to lead the federal economic development agenda by promoting competitiveness and preparing the nation’s regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA makes investments in economically distressed communities to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.

-For more information on the upcoming revolving loan fund, or how the BCIC is advancing an open and inclusive ecosystem for all entreprenuers please contact Nathan Burkhart, Director of Marketing and Small Business Development at email@example.com or by phone at 956-382-7500.
+For more information on the upcoming revolving loan fund, or how the BCIC is advancing an open and inclusive ecosystem for all entrepreneurs please contact Nathan Burkhart, Director of Marketing and Small Business Development at firstname.lastname@example.org or by phone at 956-382-7500.